Selecting a degree or certificate that prepares you for life after graduation will make your future bright.

-Students can earn different types of programs based on their academic and career goals.
+Students can earn a degree or certificate based on their academic and career goals.
 The academic requirements of the program, average time to complete and job opportunities for graduates are important factors to consider.

 - The College Credit Certificate is a series of college-credit courses that prepares students for entry-level employment in specific career fields or for career advancement.

-- A Vocational Certificate is an educational certificate that specifically prepares an individual to work in a chosen field.
+- A Career Certificate is an educational certificate that specifically prepares an individual to work in a chosen field.

-- The Applied Technology Diploma consists of a course of study that is part of an Associate in Science (A.S.), is less than 60 credit hours, is approximately 50% technical components (non-general education), and leads to employment in a specific career field.
+- The Applied Technology Diploma consists of a course of study that is part of an Associate in Science, and leads to employment in a specific career field.

-- Advanced Technical Certificates are designed for individuals who have already completed a degree (at least an associate degree) and are seeking advanced, specialized preparation in a particular career field to supplement their degree.
+- Advanced Technical Certificates are designed for individuals who have already completed at least an associate degree and are seeking advanced, specialized preparation in a particular career field to supplement their degree.

-- An Undergrad Certificate provides students with a solid foundation in a chosen area of study, or major, and are designed to transfer into a degree program.
+- An Undergraduate Certificate provides students with a solid foundation in a chosen area of study, or major, and are designed to transfer into a degree program.

-- An Associate of Science prepares students to directly enter the workforce.
-Most degrees require 60 credits and can be completed in two years.
-Students who earn an Associate of Science are not guaranteed admission to a state university.
+- An Associate of Science is a two-year program that prepares students to directly enter the workforce.
+Most degrees require 60 credits.

-- A Baccalaureate of Arts or Baccalaureate of Science, known commonly as a bachelor's degree, is a four-year degree.
+- A Bachelor of Arts or Bachelor of Science, is a four-year degree.
 These types of degrees are offered at all state universities and most state colleges.